How diet impacts your sleep quality

 Vegan Nights® is a naturally sourced and plant-based ingredients are expertly formulated so they work in harmony to create the optimal conditions to put your mind and body at rest.
 Including Griffonia Seed Extract, L-Glycine, L-Theanine, with Magnesium, Zinc and Chamomile.

-Two-thirds of people who take Vegan Nights® find it effective in improving their sleep.
+Two-thirds of customers who take Vegan Nights® find it effective in improving their sleep.
 56% enjoy better sleep within 2 weeks, and 80% do so within 4 weeks after they start taking Vegan Nights®.

 Foods to eat for better sleep